4 Reasons To Delete Your Facebook And Never Look Back

 Yes, I’m serious.
 There is nothing more liberating than cutting the ties that bind you to arguably the most addictive form of social media out there.
 Whether you have deleted your Facebook, are considering deleting it, or get nauseous at the thought of it, here are a few reasons to take the plunge.

-Keep your life yours.
 Sure, keeping up with old friends is great… but who says they necessarily should have access to your entire life now even though you haven’t spoken in months, or years?
 That relationship status that you update, does everyone really need to know if you’re still dating so-and-so, so they can judge your love life?
 After I deleted my Facebook I realized that I truly coveted all aspects of my life, from the small moments to the bigger ones like relationships, enough to keep them to myself and those I am truly close with beyond viral perimeters.

-Keep friendships and relationships more intimate.
 Deleting your Facebook doesn’t mean that people will talk to you less, it just means that they will have to work a little harder to keep in touch with you… but does sending a text really qualify as that much harder anyway?
 Using the phone or email more helps to keep your relationships at least a little more personal than a Facebook message or chat.
 And of course, nothing beats in person contact, so deleting Facebook can be a motivating factor to engage in more intimate friendship communication.

-Be more productive.
 Without the Facebook distraction, you can focus more on what matters to you both online and in your daily life – like that blog you love to update, or going to more exercise classes at the gym or spending more time outdoors.
 Instead of being a computer zombie, break the cycle and try to embrace the world before Facebook – or in this case, after.

-No more drama.
 This is really self-explanatory.
 Without an overabundance of information, or an extra channel in which to monitor or be monitored, you have more control over the information you see and the information others see.
 No more incriminating photos or statuses, and no stumbling across incriminating wall posts that fill your head with doubt or negative energies.

 What do you think?